-In January 2019, some talented and driven medical students from Michigan State Medical Society Medical Student Section reached out to our organization for advice.
-They were looking to change the wording of the policy about chaperones in exam rooms in Michigan.
-The policy was written with focus on protecting the physician against “false allegations” rather than protecting patients from sexual abuse.
+In January 2019, some talented and driven medical students from Michigan State Medical Society Medical Student Section (MSMS) reached out to The Army for advice on the policy for having chaperones present in exam rooms.
+The existing policy was written to focus on protecting physicians against “false allegations” rather than protecting patients from sexual abuse.

-We worked with their organization to talk through the challenges, intricacies, and necessities of this policy, as well as what makes a good victim centered policy.
+Working with the medical students, we discussed the challenges, intricacies, and necessities of this policy, as well as what constitutes a good victim-centered policy.

 Then they put in the work.

-The Army of Survivors is proud to have been a part of this huge project.
-Thank you to the authors for their dedication and passion to making medicine in Michigan safer!
+The Army of Survivors is proud to have been a part of this project and of the authors’ dedication and passion to making medical practices safer in Michigan.

-The Michigan State University Museum and The Army of Survivors have partnered to launch a roundtable discussion series to raise awareness and provide education on the effects of sexual violence.
-The series will kick off on Tuesday, January 15, 2019.
-Four sessions will be held at the MSU Museum and one session will be held at the MSU Detroit Center.
+The Michigan State University Museum and The Army of Survivors launched a roundtable discussion series to raise awareness and provide education on the effects of sexual violence.
+The series kicked off on Jan.
+15, 2019.
+Four sessions were held at the MSU Museum and one session at the MSU Detroit Center.

-The five-panel series, which will continue into the spring, will touch on topics including trauma, consent, and healing.
-The discussions will also explore resisting sexual violence through a racial justice lens, and journalism coverage through a sexual violence crisis.
-Panelists include Kate Wells from Michigan Radio’s podcast “Believed,” Rebecca Campbell, a MSU professor of psychology known for her research pertaining to sexual assault and violence against women and children, and survivor and advocate Amanda Thomashow, who filed the title IX investigation against Nassar in 2014.
-Our own Louise Harder, Dr. Danielle Moore, and Melissa Hudecz will also be part of the panels.
+The series touched on topics including trauma, consent, and healing.
+Panelists included Kate W ells from Michigan Radio’s podcast “Believed,” Rebecca Campbell, an MSU professor of psychology known for her research pertaining to sexual assault and violence against women and children, and survivors and advocates including Amanda Thomashow, who filed the MSU Title IX investigation against perpetrator Larry Nassar in 2014, and Louise Harder, Dr. Danielle Moore, and Melissa Hudecz, from The Army.

 To view videos from panel discussion CLICK HERE.